Naval Base Adelaide: Adelaide Convoys

-Terowie railway station

-Terowie railway station, 217 km north of the Port of Adelaide, became the main transfer point for staging troops and supplies.
-A US Army camp was built at Terowie.
-All that remains of the camp is the six concrete prison cells.
-The Terowie railway station is known for General Douglas MacArthur making his first “I Shall Return” speeches there on March 20, 1942.

 Supply depot

 The US Army set up a supply depot, Base Section 5, outside of Adelaide.
 The depot was run by the 84th Ordnance for the 32nd Division.
 The depot supplied remote advance bases.
 Due to port limitations, the depots were set up inland, and rail lines and trucks were used to move supplies.

 South Australian airfields

 Both the US Navy and US Army used some of the nearby Australian Airfields: